 The recruitment process refers to the steps organizations take to attract and interview candidates to fill an open position.
 Recruiters, sourcers, hiring managers, and candidates all play a role in the process.
 HR oversees the recruitment process end-to-end at most companies, ensuring that everything runs smoothly and hiring managers are happy with new additions to their team.

 The beginning of the recruitment process is about identifying potential applicants with the skills, expertise, and culture add hiring managers are looking for.
 This means building a company brand candidates recognize, writing clear and concise job descriptions, and encouraging qualified applicants to apply through advertising on job boards, reaching out to qualified candidates, and requesting referrals.
 Once folks have applied, HR rounds out the recruitment process by collecting and reviewing applications, coordinating interviews, helping hiring managers make final decisions, and eventually extending an offer to a selected candidate.
+Your recruitment process is part of a modern talent acquisition ecosystem.

 Why is the recruitment process important?